Impact

 Risk and Exploitability

-The CVSS and EPSS scores are not available; the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score is 5.5, and the EPSS score is < 1%.
+The vulnerability is not listed in the CISA KEV catalog.
 The risk is significant because the flaw occurs in privileged kernel code, and a successful exploit would crash the system.
-Exploitation would require the ability to load or execute BPF programs that reach the faulty cleanup path, which may be achievable by a local privileged user or potentially remotely if another weakness permits BPF program injection.
+Based on the description, it is inferred that exploitation requires the ability to load a BPF program that triggers the faulty cleanup path, which is typically available to users with BPF execution privileges.

 OpenCVE Enrichment